-Children begin learning about gender roles as early as age 2.
-Some children this age show strong preferences for gender-stereotyped content (girls may demand princess content; boys may like train shows).
+Because 2- to 4-year-olds are learning about gender roles, look for media that portrays characters with diverse attributes to show that there's more than one way to "do" gender.
+Also look for TV shows and movies that give equal value to boys and girls and masculine and feminine behaviors and characteristics.
 Consider pointing out some of the positive, non-stereotypical attributes of characters (the princess is brave; the train conductor is kind).
 Aim for at least some content that shows characters breaking stereotypes, but don't assume that kids will notice these aspects without your help.
 At this age, children often ignore or misremember counter-stereotypical content.

 Many children this age also begin to notice racial and ethnic differences.
 Encourage them to accept and respect people who are different by exposing them to content that includes people of diverse backgrounds.
 Discuss the fact that not all people or families look like them/theirs.
 Although parents may be uncomfortable discussing the race or ethnicity of characters, research suggests that doing so helps kids understand their parents' positive attitudes.
 Consider commenting positively on interracial interactions in stories or on-screen.